 B. If your vehicle is not eligible for BOS, you may be entitled to a cash payment of $62.50 instead.

 Hybrid vehicles, vehicles that have had BOS installed and BOS-eligible vehicles do not qualify for this payment.
 If you at any time on or before March 5, 2014 (the date of the settlement approval order), owned, purchased, acquired and/or leased a vehicle listed here, and still owned or leased it as of the date of final court approval, which was May 20, 2014, you may be eligible for a cash payment.

 C. Customer Support Program

-For Class Members who still possess their vehicles, Toyota is implementing a Customer Support Program that will stand by the reliability of the vehicles by providing provide prospective coverage for repairs and adjustments needed to correct defects in materials or workmanship in certain parts associated with the vehicle's operation at no cost to the owner or lessee if any of those parts fail, break, or malfunction.
+For Class Members who still possess their vehicles, Toyota is implementing a Customer Support Program that will stand by the reliability of the vehicles by providing prospective coverage for repairs and adjustments needed to correct defects in materials or workmanship in certain parts associated with the vehicle's operation at no cost to the owner or lessee if any of those parts fail, break, or malfunction.
 The Customer Support Program will last for ten (10) years after the expiration of any existing warranty for each of the covered parts, subject to a maximum limit of 240,000 kilometres, except that each eligible vehicle will receive no less than three (3) years of coverage from May 20, 2014 (regardless of when the underlying warranty expires and your vehicle's mileage).